Central Extensions and Cohomology: Introduction

 \begin{thm} The map $\alpha_G$ is an injection.
 It is an isomorphism when $G$ is connected.
-When $A=\Z/p\Z$ and $G$ is the semidirect product of a discrete group and a connected group, then $\alpha_G$ is an isomorphism. \end{thm}

-Note that orthogonal groups satisfy the latter hypothesis on $G$.
-From the injectivity of $\alpha_G$ we deduce the following lifting criterion.
+When $G$ is the semidirect product of a discrete group and a connected group, then $\alpha_G$ is an isomorphism. \end{thm} From the injectivity of $\alpha_G$ we deduce the following lifting criterion.

 \begin{thm} Let $\varphi:G' \to G$ be a homomorphism, $A$ a discrete abelian group, and $p: E \to G$ an extension of $G$ by $A$.
 Then $\varphi$ lifts to $E$ iff \beq \varphi^*(\alpha_G(E,i,p))=0. \eeq (Here $i: A \to E$ is the inclusion.) \end{thm}